When you purchase, we donate 50% of our earnings to our Featured Cause above.

 You will receive a 100% refund for your tickets if:

 (1) Verified proof must be provided in letter form from the venue.
 Written or stamped "voids" do not constitute verified proof.

 (2) 100% refund for a cancelled event does not include shipping.

 Fiddler on the Roof is a musical with music by Jerry Bock, lyrics by Sheldon Harnick, and book by Joseph Stein, set in the Pale of Settlement of ImperialFiddler on the Roof is a musical with music by Jerry Bock, lyrics by Sheldon Harnick, and book by Joseph Stein, set in the Pale of Settlement of Imperial Russia in or around 1905.
 It is based on Tevye and his Daughters (or Tevye the Dairyman) and other tales by Sholem Aleichem.
-The story centers on Tevye, a milkman in the village of Anatevka, located in Ukraine, who attempts to maintain his Jewish religious and cultural traditions as outside influences encroach upon his family's lives.
+The story centers on Tevye, a milkman in the village of Anatevka, who attempts to maintain his Jewish religious and cultural traditions as outside influences encroach upon his family's lives.
 He must cope with the strong-willed actions of his three older daughters who wish to marry for love; their choices of husbands are successively less palatable for Tevye.
 An edict of the Tsar eventually evicts the Jews from their village.
 The original Broadway production of the show, which opened in 1964, had the first musical theatre run in history to surpass 3,000 performances.
 Fiddler held the record for the longest-running Broadway musical for almost 10 years until Grease surpassed its run.
 The production was extraordinarily profitable and highly acclaimed.
 It won nine Tony Awards, including best musical, score, book, direction and choreography.
 It spawned five Broadway revivals and a highly successful 1971 film adaptation and has enjoyed enduring international popularity.
 It has also been a popular choice for school and community productions.